SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 da329f9d1ab6        teaching-heigvd-ait-2019-labo-load-balancing_webapp1   "docker-entrypoint.s…"   2 minutes ago       Up 2 minutes        0.0.0.0:4000->3000/tcp   s1
 ```

-You could verify that you have a network bridge who connect the containers :
+You can verify that you have a network bridge that connects the containers with the following command:

 `$ docker network ls`

 The two web app containers stand for two web servers.
 They run a
 NodeJS sample application that implements a simple REST API.
 Each